splunk/observability-workshop/docs/dashboards/savingcharts.md

 ## 3. Add to Team page

 It is common practice to link dashboards that are relevant to a Team to a teams page.
-So lets add your dashboard to the team page for easy acess later.
+So let's add your dashboard to the team page for easy access later.
 Use the top left hamburger menu select **Dashboards** from the side menu again.

 This will bring you to your teams dashboard, We use the team ***Observability*** as an example here, the workshop one will be different.